• Skip to primary navigation

 Though not as much as coffee, matcha powder does contain caffeine.
 Check the package of matcha you purchased for a general estimate and don’t eat too many matcha cookies before bed.

-Did you make these chewy matcha cookies?
+Did you make these matcha white chocolate cookies?
 Please rate the recipe and tell me how it went in the comments below.
 Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!

 Matcha cookies laid on top of piece of parchment paper on a wooden teardrop-shaped board.